A tasteful iron hammer from the 17th century

 Description

-Ancient hammer from 1600, handcrafted from iron, with a handle in the shape of a ballast, probably used as a forging or embossing tool.
-In good condition, with natural signs of wear, dated to the 17th century.
+Ancient hammer from 1600, handcrafted from iron, with a handle in the shape of a ballustrade, probably used as a forging or embossing tool.
+In good condition, with natural signs of wear, dating back to the 17th century.

 Hammering was an ancient metalworking process involving silver, gold, copper, or tin, where a small hammer was used to strike a sheet of metal over a pre-made model until the desired shape and thickness were achieved.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The Baroque style, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl—features highly ornate furniture designed to exude splendor and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these pieces.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Antique pieces in Rococo and Louis XV styles are also interesting and worth noting.
+Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and bas-reliefs.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style also made a significant impact, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture design.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and relief decorations.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient times inspired these designs, with supports and legs often taking animal forms.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

-Lion paws and eagle heads are common motifs in Renaissance style furniture.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws and eagle heads are common motifs in Renaissance-style furniture.
+Currently, many global brands recreate such pieces, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
 It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
-This is especially crucial when searching for a luxurious antique that fits your interior.
+This is especially important when searching for a luxurious antique that suits your interior.

 The key to stylish antique furniture is originality.
-Ultimately, this is important from the customer’s perspective, as many counterfeit products circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial from the customer’s perspective, as the market is flooded with counterfeits.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details